 Tap the pedal button to see the effects set-up for your guitar track.
 Individual pedals can be fine-tuned and reordered.

 You can also add new pedals.
-On OS X, just drag them; on iOS, tap an empty slot then add a pedal.
-You can add up to four on iOS, and more on OS X.
+On macOS, just drag them; on iOS, tap an empty slot then add a pedal.
+You can add up to four on iOS, and more on macOS.

 When you have a real guitar plugged into your Mac or iOS device, carefully test levels before any serious recording.